kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.12 =
+* Fixed a bug where review markup was being output on js.php causing the javascript to break.

 = 2.2.11 =
 * Added setting to automatically approve testimonials
 * Added a link to the admin email to automatically approve testimonials without logging in